smartcontractkit/ccip/integration-tests/ccip-tests/testconfig/README.md

 Specifies the value for the `InflightExpiry` in commit job's offchain config.
 This is only valid if the test is not run on [existing deployments](#ccipgroupstestgroupexistingdeployment).

+### CCIP.Groups.[testgroup].SkipRequestIfAnotherRequestTriggeredWithin

+If there is CCIP Send requested event present within this duration, the test will skip sending another request during load run or avoid sending request in smoke test in that lane.
+For Example, if `SkipRequestIfAnotherRequestTriggeredWithin` is set to `40m`, and a request is triggered at 0th second, the test will skip sending another request for another 40m.
+This particular field is used to avoid sending transaction when there is traffic already in that lane.

 ### CCIP.Groups.[testgroup].OffRampConfig

 Specifies the offramp configuration for the execution job.
 This is only valid if the test is not run on [existing deployments](#ccipgroupstestgroupexistingdeployment).